JKahvi/Four-Mountains/README.md

 Some more technical current goals include:

-- Coordinates should be able to be real numbers instead of integers.
 - The application should work real-time instead of turn-based only.
+- Perform experiment with coordinates that are real numbers instead of integers.